1099 Forms

 Include tenant-paid fees that are reimbursed to the landlord, such as utilities, common area maintenance, late fees, and lease modification/cancellation fees.

-If the landlord accepts goods or services instead of cash as rent payments, report the fair market value of those goods or services as your 1099 MISC Rental Income.
+If the landlord accepts goods or services instead of cash as rent payments, report the fair market value of those goods or services as reportable 1099-MISC rental income.

 To complete 1099-MISC Box 1, you need the following information: